-The author then compares him to Costco’s CEO, who pays his employees above minimum legal wage and is interested in people and long term growth.
+The author then compares him to Costco’s CEO, who pays his employees above minimum legal wage and is interested in people and long-term growth.

 Nobody knows him, but he built a far more solid company.
-His returns on share, also, have been far larger.
+His returns on the share, also, have been far larger.